-We use eROSITA X-ray data to measure the integrated cluster properties, such as temperatures, luminosities, gas masses, and, using a scaling relation, also total masses out to $R_{500}$.
+We use eROSITA X-ray data to measure the integrated cluster properties, such as temperatures, luminosities, gas masses, and also total masses out to $R_{500}$ using a scaling relation.
 The X-ray properties of these clusters are similar to those of the common eFEDS cluster population (Ghirardini et al. in prep.) and lie along the $L_{X}-M$ and $M_{gas}-M$ scaling relations \citep{bulbul19}.
-Interestingly, the brightest member of the large scale structure, which is also included in other optical and SZ catalogs, has mass measurement consistent with the value reported in the \emph{Planck} catalog \citep{PSZ2}.
-We further investigate the environmental influences of the large scale structure on the evolution of the cluster members using the eROSITA data.
-By comparing with the dynamical and morphological properties of these clusters with the 338 confirmed clusters detected in the eFEDS field, we find that the morphological properties are consistent with the general eFEDS cluster population (Ghirardini et al. 2021).
-A larger statistical sample of the cluster population embedded in superclusters should be studied for characterizing the environmental effects of the large scale structure on the member morphology in detail, which will provide us with important clues on the matter assembly and evolution of the large scale structure in the Universe.
+Interestingly, the brightest member of the large-scale structure, which is also included in other optical and SZ catalogs, has a mass measurement that is consistent with the value reported in the \emph{Planck} catalog \citep{PSZ2}.
+We further investigate the environmental influences of the large-scale structure on the evolution of the cluster members using the eROSITA data.
+By comparison to the dynamical and morphological properties of these clusters with the 338 confirmed clusters detected in the eFEDS field, we find that the morphological properties are consistent with the general eFEDS cluster population (Ghirardini et al. 2021).
+A larger statistical sample of the cluster population embedded in superclusters should be studied in order to characterize the environmental effects of the large-scale structure on the member morphology in detail, which will provide us with important clues as to the matter assembly and evolution of the large-scale structure in the Universe.